 biography

-She has made over 8 short films and is currently developing several projects across her slate including two feature films and a television series.
-Prior to film, eva was an actor primarily in theatre and has a bachelor of arts (acting). she currently works as an Acting Tutor for the National Institute of Dramatic Arts (NIDA Open) in Melbourne and is a sessional marker for film at the University of Melbourne.
+Eva is currently developing several projects across her slate, including two feature films and two television shows.
+Prior to film, Eva was an actor in theatre and has a Bachelor of Arts (Acting).
+She works as a casual acting tutor for the National Institute of Dramatic Arts (NIDA Open) in Melbourne and is also currently writing her debut novel.

 In a bold attempt to blend present and past, memory and imagination, the filmmaker’s thoughtful use of imagery and experimental treatment of time and space represent an ambitious directorial approach that dares to push the boundaries in this complex narrative about the perils of living in regional areas.